kanaria69/Mainecoco/README.md

-## Why are snake races so exciting?
-They're always neck and neck.
+## Two parrots are sitting on a perch.
+One turns to the other and asks, "do you smell fish?"